Node's Package Management and Loading Mechanisms

 Node.js File System Operation APIs

 Node.js's fs module provides synchronous (Sync) and callback/Promise-based asynchronous APIs for operating on local files and directories.
 Commonly used capabilities in daily development include reading, writing, appending, deleting, traversing directories, and monitoring changes.
-The following examples are based on CommonJS syntax; if used in ES Module, they need to be changed to import.
+The following examples are based on CommonJS syntax; if used in an ES Module, they need to be changed to import.

 Reading and Writing